 Let’s all do our part and keep our beautiful beaches clean!

-A flat parking rate of $20 per vehicle will be in effect at all city parking garages in the entertainment district (except for access card holders) from Thursday through Sunday each weekend in March.
-This includes garages at 7 Street and Collins Avenue, 12 Street and Washington Avenue, 13 Street, and Collins Avenue as well as the Anchor Garage on 16 Street.
+Effective Friday, May 26 at 7 a.m. through Tuesday, May 30 at 6 a.m., a flat parking rate of $20 per vehicle will be imposed at all city parking garages in the Entertainment District except for access card holders and residents.
+This includes parking garages at 7 Street and Collins Avenue, 12 Street and Washington Avenue, 13 Street and Collins Avenue as well as the Anchor Garage on 16 Street.
+Entrance to these garages will be limited to access card holders only after 10 p.m.